GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

 arise, including workarounds if available, related to the actual running of a WSGI application.

-Note that the majority of these issues are not unique to mod_wsgi and would also affect mod_python as well.
-This is because they arise due to the fact that the Python interpreter is being embedded within the Apache server itself.
-Unlike mod_python, in mod_wsgi there are ways of avoiding many of the problems by using daemon mode.

 If you are having a problem which doesn't seem to be covered by this document, also make sure you see :doc:`../user-guides/installation-issues` and :doc:`../user-guides/configuration-issues`.